peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
+Reads a portion of a byte array from a data source and converts the bytes from a given encoding to a text string.
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U + FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
             length)` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>enc</i>: An ICharacterEncoding object.
+ * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

- * <i>bytes</i>: A byte array.
+ * <i>bytes</i>: A byte array containing the desired portion to read.

  * <i>offset</i>: A zero-based index showing where the desired portion of  <i>bytes</i>
  begins.